jumaluwati/dnac/ConfigUI/README.md

 Instructions:

-1. in a directory of choice, place the app.py file in it
+1. in a directory of choice, place the app.py file in it 1.1. edit the app.py file and add your credentials to access the Catalyst Center, and the IP address of the Catalysr Center
-2. inside of that directory, create a folder with name "templates", and place the list_devices.html file in it
+3. inside of that directory, create a folder with name "templates", and place the list_devices.html file in it
-3. run the app.py by typing python app.py
+4. run the app.py by typing python app.py